arangodb/docs/drivers/spark-connector-new.md

 - Batch writes are not performed atomically, so sometimes (i.e. in case of `overwrite.mode: conflict`) several documents in the batch may be written and others may return an exception (i.e. due to a conflicting key).
 - Writing records with the `_key` attribute is only allowed on collections sharded by `_key`.
 - In case of the `Append` save mode, failed jobs cannot be rolled back and the underlying data source may require manual cleanup.
-- Speculative execution of tasks would only work for idempotent write configurations.
+- Speculative execution of tasks only works for idempotent write configurations.
 See [Write Resiliency](#write-resiliency) for more details.
-- Speculative execution of tasks could cause concurrent writes of same documents, resulting in write-write conflicts or lock timeouts
+- Speculative execution of tasks can cause concurrent writes to the same documents, resulting in write-write conflicts or lock timeouts

 ## Mapping Configuration